python/typing/docs/spec/class-compat.rst

 (Originally specified by :pep:`698`.)

-When type checkers encounter a method decorated with ``@typing.override`` they should treat it as a type error unless that method is overriding a compatible method or attribute in some ancestor class.
+When type checkers encounter a method decorated with ``@typing.override`` they should treat it as a type error unless that method is overriding a method or attribute in some ancestor class, and the type of the overriding method is assignable to the type of the overridden method.

 .. code-block:: python